blackbunt/dump-discogs-collection-2-csv/README.md

  2. Add your username and apikey to the config file

- 3. install missing packages with pip install requests pandas xlsxwriter qrcode Image
+ 3. open a terminal window and run 'pip install -r requirements.txt'

  4. run DumpDiscogs.py